-It is possible to explicitly add values to the timeline by importing the XCPlayground framework and using XCPlaygroundPage.currentPage, and calling captureValue with a value that should be displayed in the timeline.
-This takes an identifier, which is used both as the title and to group related data values in the same series.
-When the value history button is selected, it essentially inserts a call to captureValue with the value of the expression as the identifier.
+It is possible to explicitly add values to the timeline by importing the XCPlayground framework and calling XCPCaptureValue with a value that should be displayed in the timeline.
+This takes an identifier, which is used both as the title and for group-related data values in the same series.
+When the value history button is selected, it essentially inserts a call to XCPCaptureValue with the value of the expression as the identifier.